OpenTreeOfLife/opentree/deploy/README.md

 Set its file permissions to 600.

-It is useful, but not strictly necessary, to set up host aliases in your ~/.ssh/config with IdentityFile set to the location of the ssh private key and User set to 'opentree'.
+It is useful, but not strictly necessary, to set up host aliases in your ~/.ssh/config file with IdentityFile set to the location of the ssh private key and User set to 'opentree'.

 To support secure (HTTPS) web connections to Open Tree, put the required files on the server: